a-type/neo4j-migrate/README.md

 ## Usage

 > NOTE: this project is in active development.
 All usage below is still speculative and in progress.
+No guarantees are made that usage will stay consistent in the near future, although semver will be used to indicate breaking changes.

 ### Create a migration file